Orwell Astronomical Society (Ipswich)

 Theme: Moon, Jupiter and Saturn.

-We held our 1998 Open Weekend on 16, 17 and 18 October.
+We held our 1998 Open Weekend on 16-18 October.
 On the first two nights we had clouds and some rain but visitors still arrived to have a look at Orwell Park Observatory and to find out more about astronomy.
 We had telescopes and binoculars on display on the balconies near the club room, together with lots of posters about the Solar System.
-We also had Mylar viewers on sale for the solar eclipse in August 1999, together with free leaflets on how to observe without risking eye damage.
+We had Mylar viewers on sale for the solar eclipse in August 1999, together with free leaflets describing how to observe without risking eye damage.
 We also had for sale the ever-popular Short History of the Observatory.

 Total admissions to the Observatory over the Open Weekend numbered about 225.
 Four individuals joined OASI at the Observatory and a further twelve took membership forms away to complete later.
-Because of the growing interest in the solar eclipse next year, we sold several pairs of Mylar viewers.
+Due to growing interest in the solar eclipse next year, we sold several pairs of Mylar viewers.
 We also sold some 30 copies of the Short History of the Observatory.

 Thanks are due to all the members of OASI who helped to make this another very successful open weekend.